 Let it freeze for a few hours, and once frozen, you can directly add it to your smoothie or transfer it to a freezer-safe bag!

-6. Freezing The Original Container
+6. Freeze The Original Container

 If you have unopened Greek yogurt, you don’t have to worry about transferring it.
 Just place the container as-is in the freezer.